Reason to revitalise the brand

 - The guidelines allow for a choice of position on pack – which suits the product or brochure.

-How we worked with B&Q
+How we worked to create B&Q new Brand Identity

 - Benchmarking competitors